henrythasler/roomba/README.md

 # roomba

+This is about using the iRobot roomba 960 vacuum cleaner unit in your own MQTT-based home automation solution.

 ## installing dependencies

 ```
 sudo apt install python3-pip python3-setuptools
 pip3 install paho-mqtt matplotpy scipy
 ```

+## modules

+* `bridge` - provides a convenient way of 2-way mirroring the mqtt states and commands from the robot unit to your local mqtt broker.

 ## Unit measurements